vitkarpov/postcss-host/README.md

 Postcss-host transforms the first into the second.

-It could be useful when css is produced automatically by some preprocessor so you can't do it manually.
+It might be useful when CSS is produced automatically by a preprocessor.

 ## Installation